tgenman/STEM_vault/notes/math/algebra/abstract/Isomorphism.md

 - **Structure-preserving**: Completely preserves the structure, indicating that the structures are essentially identical
 - [[Bijective mapping property (function)|bijective]]: Provides a one-to-one correspondence between elements of both structures

-# Applications
-Used to demonstrate that two structures are not merely similar but "identical" in an algebraic sense, differing only in the "labels" assigned to their elements.

-# Relation to Homomorphisms
-All isomorphisms are homomorphisms, but not all homomorphisms are isomorphisms.
-An isomorphism indicates a deeper similarity between structures than a homomorphism.

 # Examples
 ## Group Isomorphism
 For [[Group|groups]] $(G, \ast)$ and $(H, \circ)$, a bijective function $\phi: G \to H$ is an isomorphism if: